 Sail standing up

-As a next step, try sailing upwind in a medium breeze while standing up on the windward deck.
+As a next step, try sailing upwind in a medium breeze while standing up and facing forward, either on the windward deck or in the cockpit.
 This may help you look at the water, as well as develop another way to feel the boat.

 After you get more comfortable using your senses and testing, go out on a medium day with a crew or another boat and sail with your eyes closed.
 Use what you’ve learned to self-correct any sail trim or steering errors.
 Ask the observer to watch for other boats and give you feedback.